The PPM is the repository for documents produced by the University that define and control its activities and include:

 - Policies and procedures with University-wide application, which have been formally approved, either:

-- in accordance with the delegation framework outlined in the Policy Development Approval and Review Policy (established 13 August 2009); or
+- in accordance with the delegation framework outlined in the Policy Development Approval Review and Publication (established 13 August 2009); or

 - by Council, or the Vice-Chancellor, prior to that date; and